unraid/docs/docs/unraid-os/system-administration/advanced-tools/command-line-interface.md

 smartctl -t long /dev/sdX
 ```

-**Save SMART report to a file:**
+**Save %%SMART report|smart-report%% to a file:**

 ```bash
 smartctl -a /dev/sdX > /boot/smart_report.txt
 ```

-This saves the report to your Unraid flash drive for later review or sharing on forums.
+This saves the report to your Unraid flash drive for later review or sharing on the [forums](https://forums.unraid.net/).

 </details>